-Like the Tokina 11-20mm lens, this Sigma has a constant-aperture design, although it’s two-thirds of a stop slower at f/3.5.
+This Sigma has a constant-aperture design, although it’s a modest f/3.5.
 Even so, it has the same advantage for manual exposure mode shooting, in that the aperture remains fixed throughout the zoom range.
 Optical attractions include two ELD (Extraordinary Low Dispersion) elements and an SLD (Special Low Dispersion) element – considering the budget price, the inclusion of posh glass along with a fast and whisper-quiet ring-type ultrasonic autofocus system is a very pleasant surprise.

 An upside over Sigma’s 8-16mm is that this lens has a detachable hood and a filter attachment thread.
 Sharpness is excellent throughout the zoom range in the central region of the frame, but drops off a little more than usual in the corners.
 Barrel distortion at the minimum focal length is fairly minimal, as is colour fringing throughout the zoom range.
 This lens has been on the market for almost a decade now, and predates Sigma’s ‘Global Vision’ lineup, but it’s unbeatable value at the price.